Scientific Committee for Oceanographic Research

 As a non-governmental organization, individuals representing national SCOR committees, not national governments, are the members of SCOR.
 The nominated SCOR representatives for the UK for are:

-Gideon Henderson (Chair) (University of Oxford), Peter Burkill (University of Plymouth), and Alessandro Tagliabue (University of Liverpool).
+Alessandro Tagliabue (University of Liverpool - Chair), Peter Burkill (University of Plymouth), and Gideon Henderson (University of Oxford)

 The role of the SCOR UK Chair is to represent ensure strong links between SCOR and UK oceanography.
 This involves: